sagemath/trac_to_gh/Issue 4291.md

 # Issue 4291: [with patch, needs review] Fix problem with IPython and init.sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4291

 Original creator: mhansen